Uniqueness for embeddings of nuclear $C^*$-algebras into type II$_{1}$ factors: Classification of maps into type III factors

 \section{Classification of maps into type III factors}

 In this appendix, we explain how to obtain the following classification of maps into type III factors from Kirchberg's classification theorems.
-We thank Jamie Gabe and Chris Schafhauser for pointing out to us that the UCT is not needed in this case by bringing the $\infty+1=\infty$ trick in the $KK$-calculation used below to our attention.
+We thank Jamie Gabe and Chris Schafhauser for bringing the $\infty+1=\infty$ trick in the $KK$-calculation below to our attention which means that the UCT is not needed in this case.

 \begin{thm} Let $A$ be a separable, unital and exact $C^*$-algebra, and let $\mathcal M$ be a type III factor with separable predual.
 Then any two unital and nuclear $^*$-homomorphisms $A\to\mathcal M$ are approximately unitarily equivalent if and only if they have the same kernel. \end{thm}